Walk St. Petersburg's self-guided ghost tour. 12 documented stops, 5 free. No guide, no schedule — just you and the dark.

 Bay Pines VA Hospital opened in 1933 to treat veterans, and over 90 years, thousands have died within its walls—some peacefully, others in agony that ...

-The St. Petersburg ghost tour includes 13 documented haunted locations.
+The St. Petersburg ghost tour includes 12 documented stops covering 46 years of documented history.

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our St. Petersburg tour is Haslams Book Store at 2025 Central Avenue.
+The most visited stop on our St. Petersburg tour is Haslams Book Store at 2025 Central Avenue, dating back to 1933.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.